ethereumclassic/ethereumclassic.github.io/content/knowledge/foundation/index.en.md

 There is no top-down control over Ethereum Classic, and this antifragility is acheived by participants maintaining and refining a doctrine of decentralization that can be easily articulated, understood, and perpetuated over time.

-For Etheruem Classic, it's Foundation is it's strongest and most important element.
+For Ethereum Classic, it's Foundation is it's strongest and most important element.
 ETC exists in recognition of the fact that all of a blockchain's utilty and value is ultimately downstream of principles, which through the continuous persuit of decentralization maximalism, can prevent outside forces from capturing a chain and overruling _Code is Law_.